andreirff/andreirff/README.md

 </p>

 <p align='center'>
-My experience of over 20 years with IT has sparked possible ideas and projects through software development.
+<br>My experience of over 20 years with IT has sparked possible ideas and projects through software development.</br>
 I also have a degree in Art Education with a degree in Music.
 Lover of the STEAM methodology and the sound of an SG guitar.
 I learn a lot from the open source community and knowledge sharing.
 I currently work at IGH.
-Founder of the customer-focused startup - ZapTI.
+Founder of the customer-focused startup - ZapTI.</br>
 </p>

 <p align='center'>